December 31, 2017 - January 15, 2018

 WLS 316 Contemporary Costa Rica or WLS 301 Spanish for HealthcareDr.
 Deborah Kessler

 Develop your Spanish language skills in a Spanish-speaking environment!
 We will also study the rich culture and society of contemporary Costa Rica as we explore the capital city of San José in the Central Valley, as well as the coastal town of Quepos.
 Prerequisites: WLS303 and 304 or consent of instructor.

-Pre-registration begins March 1, 2016, from the link on the study abroad home page.
-Then, you must complete the registration process in person at 8:30 am Friday, April 15, in the Student Center Ballroom, where you will enroll in order of cumulative credit hours until classes reach enrollment limits.
+Pre-registration begins March 6 from the link on our the study abroad home page.
+Then, you must complete the registration process in person at 8:30 am Thursday, April 20, in the Student Center Ballroom, where you will enroll in order of cumulative credit hours until classes reach enrollment limits.
 A $500 non-refundable deposit is required to secure your registration (check or cash - sorry, we cannot accept credit cards).